 How Much Water Should You REALLY Drink?

-And I'm popping by today solely to remind you that you're not going to get the vibrant health you deserve if you're dehydrated.
+Today, I'm popping by solely to remind you that you're not going to get the vibrant health you deserve if you're dehydrated.

 - Seventy-five percent of your body is made from water including 92% of our blood and 75 % of our muscles